Increase your sales with a WooCommerce product comparison table plugin

 Add more filters for refining the comparison table

-If you add filters=”true” to the product table shortcode (as I did in the example above), it will show some default filters for your products.
-You can have much more fine-grained control over how customers can narrow down the list of products in the comparison table.
+You can have much more fine control over how customers can narrow down the list of products in the comparison table.

 For the filter dropdown lists above the table, you can choose which filters appear.
-You can also add extra data within filters, such as product attributes, variations and custom taxonomies.
+You can also add extra data within filters, such as product attributes, variations, product add-ons, and custom taxonomies.

 The comparison table plugin also comes with built-in filter widgets.
 These replicate the widgets that come with WooCommerce itself, but are designed to work with the product tables.
 If the page with your comparison tables has a widgetized area such as a sidebar, then you can add widgets to refine the list by attribute, price, or rating.

-There’s a knowledge base article with full instructions and examples of all the filter options for your WooCommerce product comparison tables.
+Check out our knowledge base article for full instructions and examples of all the filter options for your WooCommerce product comparison tables.

 Create comparison tables with extra product data

-The great thing about using WooCommerce Product Table for your comparison tables is that you get full control over the product data that is displayed.
-And you don’t have to edit any code to do it!
+The great thing about using WooCommerce Product Table for your comparison tables is that it gives you full control over the displayed product data – and you don’t have to edit any code to do it!

 You can choose exactly which columns are included in the product comparison table.
 The plugin supports all the standard WooCommerce fields that you fill in when you add new products.
-It also supports extra fields such as product attributes, variations, custom fields and taxonomies.
+It also supports extra fields such as product attributes, variations, product add-ons (if you’re using the WooCommerce Product Add-Ons plugin), custom fields and taxonomies.

 This creates an opportunity to create much more useful WooCommerce product comparison tables, which isn’t possible with other plugins.
 Make the most of it by planning your columns carefully!